When Can We Ignore Measurement Error in the Running Variable?: Auxiliary results

-Here the first and last equality follow by a change of variables, and the second by differentiation under the integral sign.
-Since $D^{(u, k)}$ for $u\leq r$ and $k\leq s+r$ is Lipschitz, and since $h^{(k)}$ is Lipschitz, their product is also Lipschitz since the support of $x$ is bounded.
-It then follows that $g^{(r+s-1)}$ is Lipschitz, as claimed.
-If $s=0$, by applying the arguments in preceding display to $g(x)$, it follows that
+where the first line follows by change of variables, and the second line by the dominated convergence theorem and Leibnitz product rule.
+Since $D^{(k, r-u)}h(y, y-x)$ and $D^{(v, s-k+u-v)}f(y-x; x)$ are bounded, it follows that $g^{(r+s)}$ is bounded. \end{proof}